geopm/geopm/integration/experiment/gpu_frequency_sweep/README.md

-UNCORE FREQUENCY SWEEP-BASED EXPERIMENTS
+GPU FREQUENCY SWEEP-BASED EXPERIMENTS
 ----------------------------------------

-The scripts in this directory are used to run and analyze application runs that use a range of settings for both the core and the uncore frequency.
+The scripts in this directory are used to run and analyze application runs that use a range of settings for the accelerator, the core and the uncore frequency.

 ## Base Experiment Module